rticommunity/rticonnextdds-examples/examples/persistence_service/persistent_storage/c++11/README.md

 8. Repeat steps 2 to 6 but this time use `-persistent 1` when starting the publisher or subscriber application.

-9. For the last step, we will be using the sample application that demonstrates the usage of *Persistence Service* Library API.
-The `PersistenceServiceLibraryAPI` application is created when this example is compiled.

-    It takes the `-domain_id` and `-persistent` arguments like the publisher and subscriber applications.

-    Run `PersistenceServiceLibraryAPI` from the top level directory for this example that contains the `PersistenceServiceConfig.xml`

-    Rerun steps 2 to 6 for each invocation of `PersistenceServiceLibraryAPI` - one with `-persistent 0` that corresponds to `defaultTransient`, and one with `-persistent 1` that corresponds to `defaultPersistent`.

-    ```sh
-    ./build/PersistenceServiceLibraryAPI -domain_id 70 -persistent <0|1>
-    ```

 ## Customizing the Build